Alice Bache Gould: Later life

 Six years before her death, Gould collapsed of sunstroke in the street, and was told to spend less time working.
 Gould died of a cerebral hemorrhage on July 25, 1953, in the garden at Simancas Castle, near the archives.
 Being of Congregationalist Protestant extraction, she is interred in the English Cemetery of Madrid, which is reserved for non-Catholics.
 A stone book on her grave is inscribed with her name.

 After her death, a plaque was placed at the entryway to honor "Miss Alice B. Gould illustrious North American researcher and a great friend of Spain.
 She worked in this archive for forty years and died at its entrance on the 25 of July 1953”.
 The original Spanish reads: "A miss Alice B. Gould, ilustre investigadora norteamericana y gran amiga de España. trabajó en este archivo durante cuarenta años y murió a su entrada el día 25 de julio de 1953".
-A square in Simancas, Spain was named after her.
+A street in Simancas, Spain was named after her (Calle Alicia B. Gould).